MD-CWI/afivo-streamer/documentation/tools.md

 # Overview of included tools {#tools-overview}

 The tools described below can be found in the `tools` folder.
-For all the Python-based tools, executate them with a `-h` argument to see how they can be used.
+For all the Python-based tools, execute them with a `-h` argument to see how they can be used.

 ## plot_log_file.py